canonical/tdx/README.md

 The resulting image will be based on an ([`Ubuntu cloud image`](https://cloud-images.ubuntu.com/)), the default root password is `123456`, and other default settings are used.
-Please note the most important options described after the commands and have a look at the `create-td-image.sh` script for more available options.
+Please note the most important options described after the commands and take a look at the `create-td-image.sh` script for more available options.

 Important options for TD image creation:
 * If you're behind a proxy, use `sudo -E` to preserve user environment.